Elk Horn Public Library

-Circulating books are loaned for a period of two weeks.
-Circulating magazines are loaned for a period of 1 week.
-Circulating videocassettes and DVDs are loaned for a period of 2 days.
-A fine of $1.00 per videocassette or DVD per day will be assessed against any patron not returning materials by the due date, with a maximum of $5.00 assessed per videocassette or DVD.
+Books, cake pans and STEM kits/backpacks are loaned for a period of two weeks.
+Magazines are loaned for a period of 1 week.
+DVDs and park equipment are loaned for a period of 2 days.
+A fine of $1.00 per DVD per day will be assessed against any patron not returning materials by the due date, with a maximum of $5.00 assessed per DVD.

 Damaged or lost materials will be the responsibility of the borrower at repair or replacement cost.